Fall Prevention Tips for Lexington, MA Seniors

 Fall Prevention Tips

-How to Prevent Fall Injuries
+How to Minimize Fall Injuries

-It is also imperative that your loved one uses a medical alert system so that they can contact emergency services if they do fall.
-This way medical personnel will be on their way to the accident site even if the senior cannot get to the phone to call for help.
+Get them a medical alert system.
+It is imperative for seniors to have a medical alert system that enables them to contact emergency services if they do fall.
+This way, medical personnel will be on their way even if the senior cannot get to the phone to call for help.
 The sooner the medics can get to your loved one, the better.